Painting & Decorating Study Programmes

 What have your past students gone on to do?

-Many of our students have progressed into employment and gained apprenticeships.
+Many of our students have progressed into employment and gained apprenticeships, or completed advanced decorating courses.
 Some have even become self-employed painters and decorators.

 What can I do afterwards?

 You could progress onto a number of careers including as a decorator, wallpaper designer, project manager or site manager.